IgniteUI/igniteui-docfx/en/components/expansion_panel.md

     <button data-localize="stackblitz" class="stackblitz-btn" data-iframe-id="expansion-sample-6-sample" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

-### Implementing accordion like scenario using several igxExpansionPanel components
+### Multiple panel scenario
 In the following example we are going to implement more like app case scenario, where you want to follow a particular workflow showing and requiring more user details on portions.
-In this sample the default [`growVerIn`]({environment:infragisticsBaseUrl}/products/ignite-ui-angular/docs/sass/index.html#grow-ver-in) and [`growVerOut`]({environment:infragisticsBaseUrl}/products/ignite-ui-angular/docs/sass/index.html#grow-ver-out) animations from our inbuilt animations suite are used thus there is no need to pass any specific animation settings or import animations.
-Notice how we do not allow more than one `igxExpansionPanel` to be expanded at a time, handling the [`onInteraction`]({environment:infragisticsBaseUrl}/products/ignite-ui-angular/docs/typescript/classes/igxexpansionpanelheader.html#onInteraction)  event.
+In this sample the default [`growVerIn`]({environment:sassApiUrl}/index.html#mixin-grow-ver-in) and [`growVerOut`]({environment:sassApiUrl}/index.html#mixin-grow-ver-out) animations from our inbuilt animations suite are used thus there is no need to pass any specific animation settings or import animations.
+Notice how we do not allow more than one `igxExpansionPanel` to be expanded at a time, handling the [`onInteraction`]({environment:angularApiUrl}/classes/igxexpansionpanelheadercomponent.html#oninteraction)  event.

 ```typescript
 // in expansion-panel.component.ts